cupy/cupy/docs/source/upgrade.rst

 Starting from CuPy v7, Python 2.7 and 3.4 are no longer supported as it reaches its end-of-life (EOL) in January 2020 (2.7) and March 2019 (3.4).
 Python 3.5.1 is the minimum Python version supported by CuPy v7.
-Please upgrade the Python version if you are using affected versions of Python to any later versions listed under :doc:`install/install`.
+Please upgrade the Python version if you are using affected versions of Python to any later versions listed under :doc:`install`.

 CuPy v6